-The Outdoor Research Ascendant Hoody provides a unique balance of breathability and mobility.
-Touted as an active-wear piece it does best when you hike, ski, skin, or bust your butt going uphill.
-The active Polartec Alpha Insulation keeps you relatively warm in mild conditions, while the mobile face fabric does a decent job at wicking away a light rain or a mild gust of wind.
+The Outdoor Research Ascendant Hoody provides a unique balance of breathability and mobility, earning it a Notable Mention.
+The active Polartec Alpha Insulation keeps you relatively warm in mild conditions, while the mobile face fabric does a decent job at wicking away a light rain or a soft gust of wind.
 That said, it is not weatherproof by any means, requiring a shell to keep you completely protected from the elements.
 Besides, it's not a warm jacket.
 Our testers wore it while climbing, hiking, biking and more and found it to be an excellent activewear piece.
 But, it's not our top choice as a "hang-around town" jacket, especially in colder conditions.
 Take this highly breathable, well-fitted, and stylish activewear jacket on your next hike, bike, or ski.
 Just leave it home if the weather calls for temps that dip below freezing.

 Outdoor Research Ascendant Hoody - Women's Review